taskforcesh/bullmq/docs/gitbook/guide/flows/get-flow-tree.md

 # Get Flow Tree

-In some situations you need to get a job and all of its children, grandchildren and so on.
+In some situations, you need to get a job and all of its children, grandchildren and so on.

 The pattern to solve this requirement consists on using [getFlow](./bullmq.flowproducer.getflow.md) method.